Tunwal Storm ZX vs Vida V1 Comparison - Prices, Mileage, Specs, Features

 In 2023 Tunwal Storm ZX or Vida V1 choose which bike is best for you - compare the two electric bikes & scooters on the basis of their price, driving range, battery capacity, charging time, colours and other features.

-Tunwal Storm ZX Price starts at 0.9 Lakhs (ex-showroom price) whereas the Vida V1 Price starts at 1.03 Lakhs (ex-showroom price).
+Tunwal Storm ZX Price starts at 90,000 (ex-showroom price) whereas the Vida V1 Price starts at 1.03 Lakhs (ex-showroom price).

 The range of Storm ZX up to 75-120 km/charge and the V1 has a range of up to 165 km/charge.